keenlabs/Keen-Docs/source/getting_started_guide.rst

 You don't need a preexisting application to walk through this guide, and we've tried to limit the technical background required of you as well.
 This is just about Keen.
 Once we get through that, we'll hand you off to the :doc:`data_collection/data_collection` and :doc:`data_analysis/data_analysis` documentation.

 This guide assumes that you've been granted developer preview access.
 Keen is still in private beta, so access is limited to the choicest of rockstars.
-If you don't have a Keen login yet, cou can request access `here <http://keen.io>`_.
+If you don't have a Keen login yet, you can request access `here <http://keen.io>`_.

 =========================